Rubella (German measles)

 MMR and MMR-V vaccinations do not cause autism.
 Medical and scientific experts have completely discredited any research that might have suggested a link between the MMR and MMR-V vaccines and autism.

-Children have 2 doses of rubella-containing vaccine.
-It is free on the National Immunisation Program Schedule at 12 and 18 months of age.
+- Children aged 12 months and up should receive 2 doses of a rubella-containing vaccine.
+It is free on the National Immunisation Program Schedule at 12 months (MMR vaccine) and 18 months (MMR-V vaccine) of age.

-If you were born during or after 1966, and have not had the rubella vaccine, speak to your doctor about getting vaccinated.
-This is especially important if you are old enough to become pregnant, or planning a pregnancy.
-Rubella vaccination is also strongly recommended for people who work in childcare or healthcare.
+- Anyone born during or after 1966 and has not had the rubella vaccine should be vaccinated.
+This is especially important if you are old enough to become pregnant or are planning a pregnancy.

-The rubella vaccine is not recommended for women who are already pregnant or people who have a weakened immune system.
+The rubella vaccine is not recommended if you are already pregnant or if you have a weakened immune system.
+It is also not recommended for people that experienced a severe allergic reaction (anaphylaxis) after previous doses of the rubella vaccine.

 At what age is vaccination recommended? |